zcash/zips/draft-zip.md

 We believe that is ultimately a very minor change to the protocol, and quite simple in terms of implementation overhead.
 Additionally – and at the time of this writing – transaction fees are so small that 60% will likely not have a major impact.

 If transaction fees were to increase, future ZIPs can be written to change the 60%/40% split.
 Finding the optimal fee split may require an iterative approach involving adjustments based on real-world data and network dynamics.
+However, before the issuance reaches 0, these kinds of 0-issuance security issues are much less severe.

 In the future, other ZIPs may be written to fund the ZSF in various ways, including but not limited to:
 - ZSA fees